free information are not always free

 We must always ask the question: “Why is this free?”.
 We must then answer the question in such a way that we can determine the intention of the free offering and the relevance of the specific offering in relation to our problems and needs.

-When is free good?
+When is it good?

 In the financial planning profession, for example, newcomers to the industry find it hard to get going quickly.
 They have a high need for the right information that is relevant to where they are in their new career and that will help them move to the next level.